 The Marjan Bene Beach is the most popular Marjan beach in Split.
-Follow the main path to the parking lot and intersection.
-Turn right onto Marjanski Put (don’t go through the parking lot!).
-On your left, follow the Bene signs onto trails through the forest that lead down to the water.
+Again, follow the main path to the parking lot and intersection (map coordinates).
+Don’t go through the parking lot; instaed, turn right onto Marjanski Put.
+Look on your left for Bene signs.
+Follow the Bene signs onto trails through the forest that lead down to the water.

 Tip: There are many Marjan Split beaches, not just Bene!
-Follow the coastline of the Marjan Peninsula to a multitude of beaches!
+Rather than climbing up Marjan Hill, hikers can follow the coastline of the Marjan Peninsula to a multitude of beaches!

 Marjan Hill 360-Degree Viewing Platform

 Getting to the platform at the top of Marjan Hill, where the Croatian flag flies above the forest, is the most popular destination for tourists.
 The views from the hilltop perch are amazing; encompassing islands, mountains and the city below.
 The platform is the highest point on Marjan Hill at 178 meters.
 In addition to the views, visitors will find a large white cross.

 There are two routes that lead to the Marjan Hill Viewing Platform.
 The shortest (but perhaps not easiest!) route is a steep staircase located behind the small Church of St. Nicholas (the first church that hikers come to from the cafe/viewpoint entrance).
 Take the stairs up, turn left at the path that leads to the Marjan Zoo.
 (We have never visited a Split, Croatia Zoo, but we have seen a donkey grazing in the field next to the zoo.)
 Turn left and follow that path to the steep stairs that lead right to the top.